 Chimney stacks

 Repair category -

-Notes Not applicable.
+Notes None.

 Roofing including roof space

 Repair category 2

-Notes We noted missing pointing to the ridge as well as uneven tiles and moss growth.
+Notes There are some uneven roof tiles and a moss covering to the roof is apparent.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+There is an asbestos cement flue within the attic space.
+See information on asbestos in the Limitations of Inspection section above.